How to connect to Workday on Workato

 Error message when ISU does not have enough permission

-- Access the Activate Pending Security Policy Changes task and activate the changes that you made in Step 2.
+Next, access the Activate Pending Security Policy Changes task and activate these changes.Edit Permissions for Security Policy

-- On the Edit Account for Integration System task, select the Workday Account that you created in Step 4.
+On the Edit Account for Integration System task, select the ISU account that you created.

 Find out more about setting up an ISU here.